 Of particular significance is the Ethel Coeling Environmental Fund.
 Ethel's estate gift has allowed for the Community Foundation to make grants that have restored, preserved, and protected this beautiful corner of the world.
-Learn more about what has been accomplished thanks to the Ethel W. Coeling Environmental Fund.
+To learn more about what has been accomplished thanks to the Ethel W. Coeling Environmental Fund, visit recent grants.

 Ethel's legacy lives on when her funds continue to support the aspects of community that she loved most during her lifetime.

 Is a legacy gift right for you?
 Learn more about leaving a legacy through the Community Foundation.